National Redress Scheme Information for institutions

 For institutions, the Scheme provides a way to offer redress to people who have experienced institutional child sexual abuse.

-Institutions have till 30 June 2020 to join the Scheme and are encouraged to start engaging with the Scheme as early as possible.
 On average, institutions take between three to six months to go through the on-boarding process and be officially declared as participating.
 Timeframes will differ on several factors including an institution’s internal governance and decision-making processes.

 Institutions that have not yet committed to joining the Scheme are strongly encouraged to do so as soon as possible to avoid missing the deadline and to allow for as many people as possible to access redress.